-For Immediate Release: April 27, 2018 Contact: Erica Krutsch Desk - 312-628-0225 Cell -734-262-4527
+For Immediate Release: August 7, 2018 Contact: Erica Krutsch Desk - 312-628-0225 Cell - 734-262-4527

-'Stock Asthma Rescue Medication' Legislation Aims to Protect Students with Asthma
+Governor Signs New 'Stock Asthma Rescue Medication' Law Making Schools Safer for Children with Asthma

-CHICAGO - Illinois schools are one step closer to creating a safer environment for students living with asthma.
-Stock Asthma Rescue Medication in Schools (SB 3015) passed the Illinois Senate unanimously on Wednesday, April 25.
-A House vote is expected soon.
+Illinois schools are one step closer to creating a safer environment for students living with asthma.
+Stock Asthma Rescue Medication in Schools (SB 3015) was passed by the Illinois Legislature this spring and signed into law by Governor Bruce Rauner on August 3rd.